coder/code-server/ci/README.md

 Currently, we run a command to manually generate the code coverage shield.
 Follow these steps:

-1. Run `yarn test` and make sure all the tests are passing
+1. Run `yarn test:unit` and make sure all the tests are passing
 2. Run `yarn badges`
 3. Go into the README and change the color from `red` to `green` in this line: